INTRODUCTION

 Boosting omega-3 intake doesn’t have to be complicated.
 Here are a few simple ways to add more of these essential fats to your diet:

-- Snack on nuts and seeds for a heart-healthy boost throughout the day.
+- Snack Smart: Enjoy nuts and seeds for a steady and heart-healthy boost.

 Making these small adjustments can lead to significant improvements in cardiovascular health over time.